 The consensus across the three industries was that the adoption of new technologies like private 5G and the cloud coupled with the need to comply with industry regulations to mitigate risks would be the major driving forces behind enhancing their cybersecurity.

 Considering that the OT side of industrial environments reported a significantly lower cybersecurity maturity level than ICS, the implementation of new and necessary technologies could cause further issues.
 Not only do security teams need to be further educated in best security practices for these emerging technologies, but the digital attack surface is expanding too.

 It’s evident that CISOs and security leaders need a security solution that provides holistic, comprehensive visibility across their entire attack surface that enables more proactive protection and analysis to reduce cyber risk.

 A cybersecurity platform like Trend Micro One that supports integration with ICS/OT specific tools as well as XDR can help raise situational awareness across this complex environment by correlating threat intelligence and deep activity data from endpoints, devices, users, cloud, networks, and more.

 Leveraging a unified cybersecurity platform with IT, OT, and CT-centric solutions and XDR and professional services, delivers security coverage across levels 1 through 5 of the Purdue Enterprise Reference Architecture (PERA).
-This structural model, now commonly referred to as the Purdue model, helps to organise ICS/OT systems and technologies based on purpose.
+This structural model, now commonly referred to as the Purdue model, helps to organize ICS/OT systems and technologies based on purpose.